Grading System and Grade Level Promotion

 Schedule of Events:

 Completed applications are due in mid-December for students planning to attend the vo-tech school for the following academic school year.
-Students may drop off their completed applications in the guidance office.
+Applications are available online at www.cpavts.org.

-Admissions Criteria: The Cumberland Perry Area Vocational Technical School uses the criteria below to help to predict an applicant's ability to succeed in a career and technical program.
+Admissions Criteria: The Cumberland Perry Area Vocational Technical School uses certain criteria to help to predict an applicant's ability to succeed in a career and technical program.
+The application includes an interest data sheet as well as teacher recommendations and information on the student's attendance, discipline and testing history.